CraryPrimitiveMan/awesome-with-star/awesome/cicdops_awesome-ciandcd.md

 Database version control system
 * [liquibase](http://www.liquibase.org) source control for your database
 * [flywaydb](http://flywaydb.org) Database Migrations Made Easy
-* [nextep](http://www.nextep-softwares.com) NeXtep Softwares provides software solutions for the industrialization of your database developments and deployments.
-Our goal is to increase the productivity of your development teams by taking control of your developments' lifecycle and by automating your deployment and test processes
 * [dbdeploy](http://dbdeploy.com) dbdeploy is a Database Change Management tool.
 It’s for developers or DBAs who want to evolve their database design – or refactor their database – in a simple, controlled, flexible and frequent manner
 * [dbmaestro](http://www.dbmaestro.com/)  Controlled Database Continuous Delivery is Our Business